insure logo

 7. Annual mileage

-The less you drive, the less risk you have of being in an accident.
-That’s why car insurance companies consider annual mileage when determining your insurance premiums.
-Long commutes or high mileage can lead to higher premiums since they indicate an increased risk level for insurers.
+The less you drive, the lower your risk of an accident, which is why car insurance companies factor annual mileage into your premium.
+Long commutes or high mileage can lead to higher premiums, as they signal a greater risk for insurers.
+If your annual mileage decreases, be sure to inform your insurer—you could see a reduction in your rate.

 8. Claims record